GeorgeFotopoulos/Urban-Arts/README.md

 * We could be using sorting depending on the likes of the post and the amount of people that follows a certain artist.
 This only makes sence when a certain ammount of people are using the database.

 * Posts should also have a title.
 In most cases it is not needed but in others seems important.

+* A share button at posts and artist profiles to send urls to other media to open the application in the exact page.